Distributed Line Constant

 Here Z stands for impedance of the transmission line and y stands for admittance of the transmission line.
 (Admittance is opposite to the impedance)

-Provided that transmission line is infinity long.
+Provided that the transmission line is infinitely long.

 W stands for 2πf